constructicon/ukrainian/content/about.md

 For more details on this resource see the project page <https://site.uit.no/russian-constructicon/>.

-If you want to suggest a new construction for this resource, please enter it in the form HERE.
+If you want to suggest a new construction for this resource, please enter it in the [electronic form](https://forms.gle/tkyDAY6UM6QbizGs7).

 ## 2. Code and data